afska/gba-link-connection/docs/wireless_adapter.md

   - **Host**: `ReceiveData`
     - Receives `{rcvHeader}`, 20

 🔁 This command can also be used with one header and **no data**.
-In this case, it will resend the last N bytes (based on the header) of the last packet.
+In this case, it will resend the last N bytes (based on the header), up to 4.
+This is probably just garbage that stays in the hardware buffer, but since clients cannot take initiative, some games send 1 byte and no data on the server side to let clients talk.
 Until we have a better name, we'll call this **ghost sends**.

 #### SendDataWait - `0x25`